tdrose/lightning-cvae/README.md

-# lightning-cvae
+# Building a Conditional Variational Autoencoder (CVAE) model wih PyTorch Lightning

-Building a CVAE model with pytorch lightning.
+The goal is to familiarize myself with the lightning framework.